 Francisco Sá Carneiro International Airport (OPO) is less than 20 minutes from the city center.
-If you do not rent a car, the transfer from the airport to the central region can be done by metro, bus, transfer, or taxi/transport by an app.
+The transfer from the airport to the central region can be done by metro, bus, transfer, or taxi/transport by an app.
 There are also trains and bus lines that run from Lisbon to Porto.

 In the city

-You can get to know the main tourist spots on foot, by subway or by apps.
-There are trams, trains and tourist buses that also take you for tours all over Porto.
+You can get to know the main tourist spots on foot, by subway, or by apps.
+There are trams, trains, and tourist buses that take you for tours all over Porto.
 Traffic is intense.
-It is only worthwhile to rent a car if you want to go further and see other cities in the region.
+It is only worth renting a car if you want to go further and see other cities in the region.

 Best time to go

 Porto is a year-round destination.
-July and August is the period when it gets hotter, but prices rise, and the city is packed with tourists.
-September is grape harvest time being the best period for a tour around the Douro and its wineries.
-From November to February, it rains more and gets colder.
+July and August are hotter, but prices rise, and the city is packed with tourists.
+September is grape harvest time being the best time for a tour in the Douro and its wineries.
+From November to February, it rains and is colder.
 Places are less busy and cheaper.

 Best areas and regions